taneem-ibrahim/lets-go/README.md

 # lets-go
-This repository contains my solutions for the Coursera Specialization with Go classes.
+This repository contains my solutions for the Coursera Specialization with GoLang offered by University of California, Irvine.